CloudBedrock/cribops-wp/README.md

 ## License

-This Docker configuration is open source and available under the MIT License.
+This Docker configuration is open source and available under the GNU General Public License v2 or later (GPL-2.0-or-later), matching WordPress's license.
+See the [LICENSE](LICENSE) file for details.

 ## Credits